 Search and paginate

-Using the search and paginate helper to create dynamic pages.
+Using the search and paginate helpers to create dynamic pages.

 The variables search and paginate are global functions that allow searching other pages and paginating the result.